Scale dependence improvement of the quartic scalar field thermal effective potential in the optimized perturbation theory: Conclusions

 \section{Conclusions}

 In this work, we present an alternative resummation method that aims to improve the effective potential obtained with the traditional OPT by imposing RG conditions.
-The new prescription, introduced as the Variational Renormalization Group (VRG), combines the Renormalization Group Improvement (RGI) method, originally prescribed in Refs.~\cite{Chung:1999gi,Chung:1999xm}, applied to the effective potential of the Optimized Perturbation Theory (OPT) for a real scalar field model at finite temperatures.
-This approach encapsulates a consistent way to merge these two tools and the results presented here for the \(\lambda \phi^4\) theory are promising, showing a significant reduction in the scale dependence in the symmetric phase, especially for coupling values such that \(\lambda \gtrsim 1\).
-A major advantage of the prescription proposed in this work is that no modification of the standard OPT framework is required apart from the incorporation of some properties of the RGI procedure.
-Since VRG improves the scale dependence of the standard OPT we believe that it can also be useful in improving the scale other thermal resummation methods, such as SPT and HTLpt, which are plagued by high scale dependence issues.
+The proposed new prescription, called here the VRG, combines the RGI method, originally prescribed in Refs.~\cite{Chung:1999gi,Chung:1999xm} with the OPT procedure.
+The OPT is directly applied to the RGI finite-temperature effective potential, which then combines the variational resummation with a systematic reduction of renormalization-scale dependence.

+This approach encapsulates a consistent way to merge these two tools and the results presented here for the $\lambda \phi^4$ theory are promising, showing a significant reduction in the scale dependence in both the symmetric and broken phases of the theory.
+A major advantage of the prescription proposed in this work is that no modification of the standard OPT framework is required apart from the incorporation of the properties of the RGI procedure.
+Since VRG improves the scale dependence of the standard OPT, we believe that it can also be useful in improving the scale of other thermal resummation methods, such as SPT and HTLpt, which are plagued by high scale dependence issues.

-In the broken phase, the VRG has proven to be an excellent tool for predicting investigating phase transition patterns.
+In the broken phase, the VRG has proven to be fully consistent for what we expect for the phase transition pattern of the theory.
 In particular, the predictions for the order parameter and the critical temperature have proven to be very stable against scale variations.
-In this application, it was not possible to access the critical temperature for higher couplings because of the use of high-temperature approximations, which may impose limitations on the results for high couplings.
-In this case, the safest approach would be to perform a more comprehensive numerical analysis to better understand the broken phase for a wide range of \(\lambda\) values.
-Finally, we have observed that the VRG respects the same universality class as the \(\lambda \phi^4\) theory, predicting a second-order phase transition at order-\(\delta^2\) order, as expected.
+We have observed that the VRG respects the same universality class as the $\lambda \phi^4$ theory, predicting a second-order phase transition, as expected.
+In this application, it was not possible to access the critical temperature for higher couplings because of the use of high-temperature approximations.
+This may be remediated in the future by accounting for the full momentum integration of the loop terms, bypassing the high-temperature approximations.
+This would require to perform a more comprehensive numerical analysis to better understand the broken phase for a wide range of $\lambda$ and temperature values.
+We leave this more involved numerical analysis for a future work.